NomicFoundation/hardhat/README.md

 ⚠️ **Buidler is alpha software.
 Sign up to [our newsletter](https://buidler.substack.com/welcome) and we will let you know when a stable release is out.** ⚠️

-⚠️ **This branch contains to the upcoming version of Buidler, which is under heavy development.
+⚠️ **This branch contains the upcoming version of Buidler, which is under heavy development.
 For the npm-published version go to [this commit](https://github.com/nomiclabs/buidler/tree/412404c496ac196a6f467f84849d9536dc60ef86).** ⚠️

 ## Table of contents